-AIE Seattle comprises the offices and studios on the 4th floor of the Armory Building at the Seattle Center, as well as its financial offices at Queen Anne Square.
-Any property beyond those bounds is the responsibility of the staff of Seattle Center or Queen Anne Square respectively.
+AIE Seattle comprises the offices and studios on the 4th floor of the Armory Building at the Seattle Center.
+Any property beyond those bounds is the responsibility of the staff of Seattle Center.
 Nonetheless, students, employees and visitors are encouraged to report any safety concerns or criminal behavior beyond the bounds of AIE itself to the Head of School as well as to Seattle Center Emergency Services and/or the Seattle Police Department.